sb-lubnayaqoob/cypress-bimtime-testing/README.md

 ### The Test Pyramid
 Testing pyramid consists of three layers that your test suite should consist of (bottom to top in the image):
+A good variety of different test procedures ensures a high level of quality.
+As a foundation for testing, we can use a number of unit tests.
+On top of that, in the middle of the pyramid, so to speak, are integration tests.
+End-to-end tests are at the very top, covering the most critical use cases.
+This third kind of testing will be the focus of this repository.

 * Unit Tests
 * Integration Test